Climb steeply uphill to a fantastic overlook of the Delaware Water Gap with great views of the surrounding area and Mt. Minsi across the way.

 Books: This hike with a map diagram can be found in 50 Hikes in New Jersey and in Hike of the Week.
+A version including Sunfish Pond is in Hiking New Jersey.
 Info on all the trails in the area can be found in Kittatinny Trails and the The New Jersey Walk Book.

 Parking: N40 58.291 W75 07.531

 Route 80 West to just before the last exit in New Jersey.
 On the right is a sign for Dunnfield Creek Natural Area.
 There is a parking lot on the right, then a large main lot in the center and if that is full, you can park

 on the grass next to that* at the visitor center.
 The road is one way so you can’t backtrack to a passed lot unless you get back onto Rt 80 and come around.